aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 [Aave Utilities](https://github.com/aave/aave-utilities) is a JavaScript SDK that can be used to greatly simplify the process of integrating GHO data and functionality.

 It provides imports for fetching data, formatting data, and building transactions.
-Tutorials with sample code for utilizaing this SDK can be found [here](#gho-sdk)
+Tutorials with sample code for utilizing this SDK can be found [here](#gho-sdk)

 ### Data Analytics